+- Yes

+- Yes, uploaded certification document

-- Yes - No
+- No No

 State Certification declaration:

 I, Sgt Daniel Parks, MCSAP Program Coordinator, on behalf of the State of DELAWARE, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the State satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.